Stanford-Sustainable-Systems-Lab/LAUREL/docs/source/index.rst

-.. epa_phase_iii documentation master file, created by sphinx-quickstart.
+.. megaPLuG documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project epa_phase_iii's API docs!
+Welcome to project megaPLuG's API docs!
 =============================================

 .. toctree::